A 4D-Var Method with Flow-Dependent Background Covariances for the Shallow-Water Equations: Simulations

-As in the previous synthetic example, the proposed 4D-Var based method offers best performance, and they require less tuning than the ENKF based methods (which are sensitive to the variance inflation and localisation parameters in this example).
-We believe that the relatively poor performance of the localized ENKF methods on Fig.~\ref{tsunamifig}b are due to the instability of the ODE in this extremely chaotic regime, and the sparsity of the velocity observations, which require very accurate covariance modelling.
-Note that in the case of the second observation scenario (Fig.~\ref{tsunamifig}b), the best performance of the En4D-Var was achieved when we have used only a fixed covariance matrix, and coefficient for the ENKF based background covariance is set to zero in the hybridization (we have tried several hundred parameter values for the inflation, localisation and hybridization).
-Hence in this complex situation the ENKF based background covariances did not help, while our proposed flow-dependent covariances improved the precision of the velocity estimates when using $b=1$ and $b=2$.
+As in the previous synthetic example, the proposed 4D-Var based method offer the best performance.
+Note that the best performance of the Hybrid 4D-Var was achieved when we have used only a fixed background covariance matrix, and coefficient for the ENKF based background covariance is set to zero in the hybridization (see Table \ref{tab:hybparameters} for the tested parameter values for hybridization, inflation and localization).
+Hence in this complex highly unstable situation the ENKF based background covariances did not help, while our proposed flow-dependent covariances improved the precision of the velocity estimates when using $b=1$ and $b=2$.